codefornl/helpradar/docs/roadmap.md

 * _Would a script be helpful for calling?_
 * _Is there a potential network throughout the country that can assist in the collection?
 VNG, Provinces, NGOs?_
 * _Could we charter people within national organisations with regional branches themselves as proxy data collectors?_
+* _Assuming anyone can be a data collector.
+Would it a simple report initiative form be helpful?
+'Official' collectors can then follow up on this._

 # Non functionals
 * Infrastructure